magdalena-horowitz/Interactive-Lab-Hub/Lab 3/README.md

 - Displays Visual Representation of Spoken text by Planty on the screen for those who are hard of hearing
 - Use of Light: Yellow Light when Planty Needs Water, Blue Light when Planty is OK
 - Allows button presses to pet/cuddle Planty
-*** use one or more sensors: ** Microphone, Camera & motion sensor,
+*** use one or more sensors: **
+- Microphone
+- Camera
+- Motion sensor
-*** require participants to speak to it:**  Maggie can speak to Planty and Planty can respond and understand
+*** require participants to speak to it:**
+- Maggie can speak to Planty
+- Planty can listen, respond, and understand

 *Document how the system works*